FAQs & Schedule

 Are the sleeping arrangements co-ed?

 Male and female campers are assigned to rooms on different floors.
 Campers are only allowed on the floor to which they were assigned.
-Typically, female campers are assigned to the third floor and male campers are assigned to the second floor.
+Typically, female campers are assigned to the third floor and male campers are assigned to the first floor.
 There is a large lounge on the first floor of the dormitory where campers can socialize in the evenings.
 The lounge contains a large, flat screen TV and pool table.

 What will campers eat?